-Chemistry GCSE ElectrolysisWatch
+Chemistry GCSE ElectrolysisWatch this thread

 electrolysis is the process by which ionic substances are broken down into simpler substances when an electric current is passed through them.
 For electrolysis to work, the compound must contain ions.